 - United States: Only physician assisted suicide is legal, and only in these states:

-- Oregon, Washington, Vermont, California, Colorado and the District of Columbia: Lethal medication can be prescribed by a doctor to patients over 18 who are suffering from a terminal illness and will die from that condition within six months.
+- Oregon, Washington, Vermont, California, Colorado, the District of Columbia and Hawaii: Lethal medication can be prescribed by a doctor to patients over 18 who are suffering from a terminal illness and will die from that condition within six months.

 - Montana: The Montana Supreme Court confirmed in the case of Baxter v Montana that:

 - Neither Montana law or public policy prohibit physician-assisted suicide; and